kozlowskiigor/homepage/README.md

 ![My website](https://raw.githubusercontent.com/kozlowskiigor/homepage/master/images/myWebsite%20Demo.png)
 ## **Description**

-Hello, my name is Igor Kozłowski and this is [my first ever created website](https://kozlowskiigor.github.io/homepage/homepage.html) where are a few informations about me, my past and interests.
+Hello, my name is Igor Kozłowski.
+I live and study in Wrocław.
+This is [my first ever created website](https://kozlowskiigor.github.io/homepage/homepage.html) where are a few informations about me, my past and interests.

 ## **Technologies used in project:**
 - HTML